endernewton/tf-faster-rcnn/README.md

   GPU_ID=0
   ./experiments/scripts/test_faster_rcnn.sh $GPU_ID pascal_voc_0712 res101
   ```
-  **Note**: If you cannot get the reported numbers (for this one the default mAP is 78.7 on my side), then probabaly the NMS function is compiled improperly, refer to [Issue 5](https://github.com/endernewton/tf-faster-rcnn/issues/5).
+  **Note**: If you cannot get the reported numbers (78.7 on my side), then probabaly the NMS function is compiled improperly, refer to [Issue 5](https://github.com/endernewton/tf-faster-rcnn/issues/5).

 ### Train your own model
 1. Download pre-trained models and weights.
 The current code support VGG16 and Resnet V1 models.
 Pre-trained models are provided by slim, you can get the pre-trained models [here](https://github.com/tensorflow/models/tree/master/slim#pre-trained-models) and set them in the ``data/imagenet_weights`` folder.
 For example for VGG16 model, you can set up like: